 When it rains it pours.
-If global environmental changes, including climate change, have taken decades to build up to an emergency, last year saw the almost instantaneous spread of a fatal virus that in a matter of weeks pushed global society into a humanitarian crisis, and soon also into a deep economic crisis.
+If global environmental changes, including climate change, have taken decades to build up to an emergency, in 2020 we saw the almost instantaneous spread of a fatal virus that in a matter of weeks pushed global society into a humanitarian crisis, and soon also into a deep economic crisis and of late into a security crisis.
 The Covid-19 emergency will most definitely be a watershed in modern history, but where the rain will flow is too early to tell.

 The 15th Nordic Environmental Social Science Conference (NESS), will be a chance for environmental social scholars to meet and discuss where the crises have brought us.

 - What are the urgent contributions of environmental social science to these emergencies?

 - Is the crisis an opportunity for accelerating since long necessary green transformations or a moment for patience, where resources should be directed toward the most urgent needs?

 - Either or – what are the lessons learned by the Covid-19 crisis for a green transformation?
 Is the ‘strong society’ now back on the arena after decades of liberalizations, marketizations, and ‘just in time’?